pri22296/nlcalc/README.rst

     :target: http://nlcalc.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-This Package is an example project for the botify framework.
-It can be used to parse mathematical expressions expressed in natural language.
+This Package is an example project for the
-The calculator can be extended to support any number of features as it is developed using the `botify <https://github.com/pri22296/botify>`_ framework.
+`botify <https://github.com/pri22296/botify>`_ framework.
+It can be used to parse mathematical expressions expressed in natural language and evaluate the result.

 .. inclusion-marker-introduction-end